havriutkin/missile-defence-python/README.md

   Now, one wants to use LR to find approximation of missile trajectories.

   The idea of LR is to find $g(x) = \theta_0 + \theta_1x + ... + \theta_kx^k$.
-  In our case $n = 3$.
+  In our case $k = 3$.
 I won't explain the whole LR here, but in order to find this approximation we need to find pseudo inverse matrix.

 ## Future ideas